clalexander/threadpool/README.md

 Source code deployment packages are saved to `/dist`.

+** Note: Rollup might run out of memory during the build process.
+Build the remaining packages individually.

 ## Configuration

 ### Secrets

-Create a secret in AWS Secrets Manager for each your InkSoft and Printful API keys/tokens:
+Create a secret in AWS Secrets Manager for each of the following:

+Your InkSoft and Printful API keys/tokens:

 - `prod/InkSoft/ApiKey`
 - `prod/Printful/ApiAccessToken`

+A cryptographic token for the Printful webhook:

+- `prod/Printful/WebhookToken`

 ### Parameters